bmeviauac01/softwarelab1/docs/en/VisualStudio.md

-﻿# Install Visual Studio & .NET Core SDK
+﻿# Install Visual Studio & .NET SDK

-In some of the exercises require Microsoft Visual Studio **version 2019 16.6 or newer**.
-With the exception of one topic, VS version 2022 is fine too.
+In some of the exercises require Microsoft Visual Studio **version 2022 17.8 or newer**.
 The free [Community edition](https://visualstudio.microsoft.com/vs/community/) is sufficient for solving these exercises.

 You can check the version by starting the _Visual Studio Installer_: